This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Other ideas for feeding your child:

 - Eat meals together as a family as often as possible.
-Avoid eating in front of the TV.
+Do not eat while watching TV.

-- Avoid giving your child food as a reward for good behavior.
-For example, do not promise your child a candy if he behaves well at the store.
+- Do not give your child food as a reward for good behavior.
+For example, do not promise your child a candy if he or she behaves well at the store.

-- Avoid keeping food from your child because of poor behavior.
+- Do not keep food from your child because of poor behavior.
 If the family is having dessert, let your child have it also.

-How to help your child increase his physical activity:
+How to help your child increase his or her physical activity:

-- Children need about 1 hour of moderate physical activity each day.
+- Children need at least 60 minutes of physical activity each day.
 You can help your child get this amount by planning activities for the whole family.
 Examples include skating, hiking, or biking.
 You can also plan a regular walk after dinner for the whole family.
 Involve your child in other physical activities such as washing the car, gardening, and shoveling snow.

 Other ways to support your child as you make lifestyle changes:

 - Accept and encourage your child.
 Your child needs support, acceptance, and encouragement from you.
-Tell him that he has done well when he has tried to eat healthier or be more active.
-Tell your child that you still accept and care for him when he is having trouble making changes.
+Tell your child that he or she has done well when he or she has tried to eat healthier or be more active.

-- Try to make only a few changes at a time.
-It may be hard for your child to make too many changes all at once.
-During one week, you could serve a healthy breakfast and take daily walks with your child.
-After that, you could add another new change each week.
+- It may be too hard for your child to make too many changes all at once.
+Try making only a few changes at a time.
+For example, during one week, you could serve a healthy breakfast and take daily walks with your child.
+You then could add a new change each week after that.

 - Focus on making lifestyle changes to improve the health of your whole family.
-Try not to focus these changes on your child because he is overweight.
+Try not to focus these changes on your child because he or she is overweight.

-- Teach your child not to use food as a way of handling stress or success.
+- Teach your child not to use food as a way of handling stress or rewarding success.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.